 Places to Stay

 There are plenty of accommodation options in Koh Lipe, but my personal preferences are located along the waterfront in Pattaya Beach and a favorite new location in Sunrise Beach; Lipe Beach Resort.
-Pattaya Beach wins my love for it’s gorgeous white-sand beach, convenience to walking street and the picture perfect sunset views.
+Pattaya Beach wins my love for it’s convenience to walking street and the picture perfect sunset views.
 Sunrise Beach wins my love for fewer people, lack of noise and amazing sunrises.
-Of the places I have stayed, Sanom Beach Resort, Mali Beach Resort and Sita Beach Resort are my three top favorites.
-Daya Resort and Bundhaya Resort are also great options.
+Of the places I have stayed in Pattaya Beach, Sanom Beach Resort, Mali Beach Resort and Sita Beach Resort are my three top picks.
 Lower rates are often available during low season or at the end of high season.
 I highly recommend securing a hotel at least for the first night to avoid spending your precious vacation time going door-to-door.
 That can be especially unpleasant if you are dragging a heavy suitcase with you.

 Places to Eat